 Industrial hygienists and public health pros generally consider these pathogens the hardest to kill, in order from hardest to easiest:

-Prions are the big unknown here, patially because they have been discovered more recently, methods to detect them are not widespread, and it is not clear which diseases are caused by prions.
+Prions are the big unknown here, partially because they have been discovered more recently, methods to detect them are not widespread, and it is not clear which diseases are caused by prions.
 However, experts think they should be at the top of the list (harder to destroy than bacterial spores) or close to the top.

-Transportation regulatory agencies have their own classification.
+Transportation regulatory agencies have their own classifications.
 The U.S. Department of Transportation and the International Air Transportation Association have defined Category A and Category B. Category A is waste that might cause permanent disability or life-threatening disease.
 Category B is less dangerous.
 Where to draw the line is largely a judgment call on behalf of transport professionals and regulators.
 The dangerousness of a waste is due to the presence of pathogens and the type of pathogens, obviously.
 But other factors include the nature of the bulk waste (liquid, slurry, solid, particle size) and packaging.

 Transportation authorities look at infectious human or animal tissue and laboratory cultures as items to be classified as Category A or Category B. There are different safety measures required for each category.
-See page on transportation.
+See our page on transportation.